Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/TEST.md

 *Category: Edge Cases (Geographic Extremes)*

 **🎯 Purpose and Importance**
-This scenario tests both systems' ability to handle geographic extremes and unusual market conditions.
-It validates handling of equipment sold in remote or economically challenging regions, ensuring the systems can adapt to diverse geographic and economic conditions across different markets.
+This scenario tests the Enhanced ML Model's ability to handle geographic extremes and unusual market conditions.
+It validates the diagnostic system's handling of geographic extreme complexity factors, representing equipment sold in remote or economically challenging regions that create edge case geographic processing challenges.

 **📋 Bulldozer Configuration**
 - **Year Made**: 2010